 Whatever the cause, the response was what relieved or exacerbated the issue.
 Too often the staff member involved didn’t come forward, relying instead on someone else to perform a “diving catch” and avert a disastrous breach.

 The recommendation was around the importance of being prepared.
 Do staff know how to identify a phishing email?
 How do they respond to an attack?
 Is the process rehearsed so that it’s truly understood?
 Practicing is the basis of readiness.

 Internal communications can support efforts to combat cyber-crime, as outlined in this article on The 123 of Cyber Security for Healthcare Organizations.

 Streamlining processes was a priority area for improving operational efficiency and managing costs.
-In the demanding world of healthcare, overheads are significant and expectations of outcomes high.
+In the demanding world of healthcare, overheads are significant and expectations of outcomes are high.

 Hospitals and clinics have many moving parts, from medical and administrative staff to patients, contractors and suppliers.
 Neglecting tasks and inefficient use of time impacts organizational performance and profitability.